AlbinSidas/FlowChart/server/README.md

 ```shell
 npm run mongo <PortNumber>
 ```
-`<PorNumber>` is something you provide 27018 or 27017 are the common ones
+`<PortNumber>` is something you provide 27018 or 27017 are the common ones